mahlakene/tic-tac-toe/README.md

 # Welcome to FORMULA 1 Tic-Tac-Toe!

-## Lewis Hamilton and Max Verstappen might be big rivals on track but who will come on top in tic-tac-toe?
+## Lewis Hamilton and Max Verstappen might be big rivals on the track but who will come out on top in tic-tac-toe?
 Find out by playing this game!

 # Enjoy!